-A number of recent studies indicate that residents in nursing homes suffer abuse and neglect more and more frequently at the hands of nursing home corporations.
+Several recent studies indicate that residents in nursing homes suffer abuse and neglect more and more frequently at the hands of nursing home corporations.
 In many cases, residents have died or have been severely abused from neglect in a nursing home.

-Farris, Riley & Pitt, LLP represents direct victims of nursing home and elder abuse as well as their families.
+Farris, Riley & Pitt, LLP represents victims of nursing home and elder abuse as well as their families.
 Call (205) 324-1212 right now to take advantage of a free consultation that will let our Birmingham nursing home abuse attorneys review your case and help you understand all of your legal options.

 Why Do I Need a Nursing Home Abuse Lawyer?